walinejs/waline/docs/src/en/guide/client/widget/recent-comment.md

 icon: recent
 ---

-Waline supports displying recent comments by widget, which is convenient for displaying the latest comments in the sidebar of the blog.
+Waline supports displaying recent comments by widget, which is convenient for displaying the latest comments in the sidebar of the blog.

 <!-- more -->